bmeurer/benediktmeurer.de/_posts/2016-12-16-the-truth-about-traditional-javascript-benchmarks.markdown

 </center></p>

-To my defense, back then I was not convinced that this particular behavior would always point to a bug in the original code, so I was even expecting that code in the wild might hit this case fairly often, also because I was assuming that JavaScript people wouldn't always care about these kinds of potential bugs.
+To my defense, back then I was not convinced that this particular behavior would always point to a bug in the original code, so I was even expecting that code in the wild might hit this case fairly often, also because I was assuming that JavaScript developers wouldn't always care about these kinds of potential bugs.
 However, I was so wrong, and here I stand corrected!
 I have to admit that this particular optimization is purely a benchmark thing, and will not help any real code (unless the code is written to benefit from this optimization, but then you could as well write `true` or `false` directly in your code instead of using an always-constant relational comparison).